dvklopfenstein/timetracker/README.md

 * Plans to support exporting data for import by external time-tracking viewers

 ## Quickstart
+The `name` used by this time tracker is determined by the `USER` environmental variable by default.
 ### 1) Initialize a `.timetracker/` directory
 ```
 $ trkr init